-IWB's and software such as Espresso can be used during oral/mental starters or during plenary sessions to complete games and activities.
+Interactive whiteboards and relevant activities are used in all lessons to engage pupils throughout the lessons.
 Internet links can be used to access online activities.
 Data handling software can be used to record results.
 Programmable toys can be accessed for teaching movement, position and shapes.